Justin Boyle

 Justin Gregory Boyle (born 13 April 1959) is a New Zealand teacher and former cricketer who played for Wellington and Canterbury in the 1980s.
 He was later rector of St Kevin's College, Oamaru and St Bede's College, Christchurch, working at St Bede's for 21 years and becoming the college's longest serving rector.

 Early life and cricket

 Born at Christchurch in 1959, Boyle was educated at St Thomas of Canterbury College in the city.
-After playing age-group cricket for Cantebury in the late-1970s, he appeared for Hutt Valley in the Hawke Cup between the 1981–82 season and 1983–84 and made his provincial debut for Wellington in January 1983.
-After 42 matches for the side over three seasons, he moved to play for Canterbury from 1986–87, appearing in 10 matches for the provincial side.
+After playing age-group cricket for Canterbury in the late-1970s, he appeared for Hutt Valley in the Hawke Cup between the 1981–82 season and 1983–84 and made his provincial debut for Wellington in January 1983.
+After 42 matches for the side over three seasons, he moved to play for Canterbury from 1986 to 1987, appearing in 10 matches for the provincial side.
 Primarily a batsman, he scored 1,475 first-class runs in 35 matches.